hkpori/popvote4-spec/crypto_spec.md

 #### Voter Certificate

-The Voting Station device creates the **Voter Certificate** after a Voter Station Officer validating the **Voter ID** against the voter's ID documents.
-It is used by the tallying process to confirm that the voter has been checked in a voting station.
-It contains these contents:
+The Voting Station device creates the **Voter Certificate** after a Voter Station Officer validating the **Voter ID** and **Voter Attributes** against the voter's ID documents.
+It is used by the tallying process to prove that the voter has been registered by a voting station.
+It contains these
+contents:

 * **Voting Station Public Signing Key** is the station's long-term NaCl public signing key.
 * **Voting Station Signature** is a detached NaCl signature, 64 bytes.
 * **Voting Station Timestamp** is the time when the station device generates this certificate.
 * **Voter Public Signing Key** is the voter's long-term public signing key.
 * **Blinded Voter Hash** derived from the **Voter ID** and **Voter Hash Secret**.
+* **Voter Attributes** is the attributes of the voter, such as constituency.

 The voting station creates the **Voter Certificate** with the following steps: